Tesco: Tesco Metro

 Tesco Metro shops were sized between Tesco superstores and Tesco Express shops, averaging 11000 sqft.
 They were mainly located in town centres and other urban locations and were designed to accommodate larger weekly shops as well as top-up shopping.

 In May 2021, Tesco retired the brand, as only 31% of customers were using the stores for larger shops.
 89 locations converted to the Tesco Express format.
 The remaining 58 adopted the standard superstore format.

-As of 2025, Tesco Ireland still operates Metro stores as part of its business.